 The W3C Internationalization Working Group and Interest Group, as well as others, provided many comments and suggestions.
 The Working Group would like to thank: all of the contributors to the Character Model series of documents over the many years of their development.

-The examples in were taken from a page authored by Henri Sivonen, as were a number of concepts and ideas recorded by him in this issue.
+The examples in this example were taken from a page authored by Henri Sivonen, as were a number of concepts and ideas recorded by him in this issue.